cobaltspeech/examples-go/diatheke/README.md

 ```

 ### Config File
 Each example requires a configuration file to be specified.
-An example config file with documentation about each parameter in the file is provided in [here](./config.sample.toml).
+An example config file with documentation about each parameter in the file is provided [here](./config.sample.toml).
 The same config file will work for both examples.

 ### Audio I/O
 For the `audio_client` example, the audio I/O is handled exclusively by external applications such as aplay/arecord and sox.
 The specific application can be anything as long the following conditions are met: